CloudCannon/Hugo-conf-2022/content/_index.md

       - time_string: "12:20pm —\_12:25pm PST"
         type: Lightning Talk
         title: Word to Web with Hugo in 5 Minutes
         description: "For good or bad, the work world's most predominant application for word processing is Microsoft Word.
 Given that a great deal of enterprise knowledge is stored in Word, and that same information is useful for many other purposes, it is beneficial to understand how to use Word to quickly create web pages that can be shared across the organization.
 This talk will show you how using Hugo.
-The talk’s public repo: https://github.com/m2web/word-to-web"
+The talk’s public repo: <a href="https://github.com/m2web/word-to-web">github.com/m2web/word-to-web</a>"
         speakers:
           - speaker: d2c18ec3-dde6-4ad3-a473-7211a35d0757
       - time_string: "12:30pm —\_12:55pm PST"